 A plastic or polymer frame houses the cells to help prevent premature breakdown, and the metal framing conceals the wiring that runs throughout the panel.
 This backing is what installers use to attach your solar panels to your roof or ground mount system.

-A solar inverter, often referred to as the “brains,” is a device that converts the DC energy from sunlight into a usable AC current that powers your home.
+A solar inverter, often referred to as the “brains” of a solar energy system, is a device that converts the DC energy from sunlight into a usable AC current that powers your home.
 Over the years, the solar inverter has been greatly optimized into something far more efficient than just a conversion tool.

-Many solar inverters are now being used to create a monitoring system, allowing homeowners to track their usage, their production and ensure their panels are operating at full capacity.
-Inverters also help simplify any necessary repairs that may need to occur throughout the life of the panel.
+Many solar inverters are now being used to also create a monitoring system, allowing homeowners to track their usage, their production and ensure their panels are operating at full capacity.

 Data monitoring through an inverter allows homeowners to have full transparency of the production and status of their solar system, and can be used to bring to light any issues or concerns that would have been easily overlooked otherwise.

 Homes that require more energy, such as an EV charger or hot tub, will need a larger system to supplement that usage.
-When considering solar, it’s best to take into consideration all future energy needs to ensure that the solar system will continue to produce the right amount of energy for the lifetime of the system.
+When considering solar, it’s best to take into consideration all future energy needs to ensure that the solar system will continue to produce the right amount for your home.